savina0202/Chatbot/README.md

 https://github.com/user-attachments/assets/76839271-e3c7-4cbe-9695-11f49a273e44

 > [!NOTE]
-> The UI is used for debugging purpose, not a production mode.
+> The UI is intended for debugging purposes only, not for production use.

 ### 🚀 Technical Design